Egypt travel guide

 River and sea travel

 Nineteen people, including two British nationals, died in a hot air balloon accident in Luxor in February 2013.
+In January 2018 a hot air balloon crash killed one person and injured 12 others in Luxor.
 Some UK tour operators have not been able to verify independently safety procedures for balloon flights and are not selling balloon flights to their customers.
 Speak to your tour company before booking a balloon flight.